zachpino/comm-workshop-s18/week01/readme.md

 The API confirms that `C15010_003E` was accessed at the `state` level. `283557` individuals have STEM related degrees in FIPS state `17`, Illinois.

 We could similarly ask for all states by using the wildcard operator `*`.
+Again, ensure you substitute your API key.

 ```
 api.census.gov/data/2016/acs/acs1?get=C15010_003E&for=state:*&key=a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0